defenxor/dsiem/docs/event_processing.md

 ## Processing Cloned ⟶ Normalized Events

 As for the cloned event, `70_siem-plugin-suricata.conf` converts it into a `Normalized Event`.
-This is a standardized format that has a set of common fields shared by all incoming events such as Source IP, Destination IP, Title, and others, which are all shown in the following table.
+This is a standardized format that has a set of common fields shared by all incoming events such as Source IP, Destination IP, Title, and others.
+The following table shows the complete list of fields of a `Normalized Event`.

 | Field   |      Description      |  Mandatory | Usable in Correlation Rules |
 |----------|-------------|------|------|